-Room for All is our new project that will celebrate cultural diversity and awareness and bring quality arts provision to young people in Shropshire.
+Room for All is our project celebrating cultural diversity and awareness and bringing quality arts provision to young people in Shropshire.

 A ‘Room for All’ (taken from the Maggie Holland song A Place Called England) encapsulates the festival’s welcoming philosophy of celebrating diversity and fostering talent and our desire to allow everyone room to grow and thrive.

 Room for All follows on from our successful All Together Now education and outreach project celebrating world music and dance (2015-16).
-It will include:
+It includes:

-- A new commission of collaborative music – ‘The Passerine’ – featuring the award winning duo O’Hooley and Tidow and refugee musicians that will premiere at the 2017 festival
+- A new commission of collaborative music – ‘The Passerine’ – featuring the award winning duo O’Hooley and Tidow and refugee musicians at the 2017 and 2018 festival

 - Performances by culturally diverse musicians at the 2018 festival

 - Outreach talent development programmes for young people led by inspiring artists to pass on the folk tradition and nurture new talent

 - Music workshops in Telford schools giving young people an introduction to folk music

 - Indian Kathak dance workshops in schools with Sonia Sabri

 - Continued support for the Shropshire Youth Folk Ensemble